puskarpeter/frinxio.github.io/frinx-uniresource/pools/readme.md

 attach it to the pool and have use-case specific resource allocations available.
-Important feature of this pool type is the ability to accept new allocation logic from users in the form of a script without having to rebuild the UniResource in any way.
+Important feature of this pool type is the ability to accept new allocation logic from users in the form of a script without having to rebuild the Resource Manager in any way.

 This type of pool can be used when